ni/nilrt/README.md

 virtual machine to build images, make sure to allocate sufficient disk space.

-    The resulting ipk files that can be installed through opkg in the case of standalone packages (e.g. python, ruby, apache2) exist at the following directory:
+    The resulting ipk files that can be installed through opkg exist at the following directory:

         tmp-glibc/deploy/ipk/...

-    If you build a complete image (e.g. minimal-nilrt-image), the compressed root filesystem image can be found at the following
-directory:

-        tmp-glibc/deploy/images/...

-4. (Optional/Advanced) Bitbake can transform deploy/ipk into a package
+4. (Optional/Advanced) Bitbake can transform tmp-glibc/deploy/ipk/ into
-feed when you run the following command:
+a package feed when you run the following command:

         bitbake package-index